GIOVANNA-CRUZ/Giovanna-Cruz/README.md

 DNS and others.</p>

 <h1>Collaborate</h1>
-<p>- 👯 I’m looking to collaborate in my TCC project, where I'm
+<p>- 👯 I collaborate in my TCC project, where I
-creating a makeup store this year.
+create a makeup store.
 I used the following technologies:
-PHP, HTML, CSS, JAVASCRIPT and some frameworks, such as: Bootstrap and Jquery.
-Other than that, I have my personal projects, I'm currently creating a battleship game.</p>
+PHP, HTML, CSS, JAVASCRIPT and some frameworks, such as: Bootstrap and Jquery.</p>

 <div>
 <a href="https://github.com/GIOVANNA-CRUZ">